weirdgyn/viastitching/README.md

 ## When to use this tool

 Whenever you need to fill a copper area with vias to improve thermal or current conduction this tool is the answer (yet not the best one probably).
-The plugin is based on premade areas so you have to define one before invoking the plugin.
+The plugin is based on pre-existing areas so you have to define and select one before invoking the plugin.

 ## How it works